Do You Own An Older Home Or Are You Considering Buying One? If so, You Should Know How to Identify Aluminum Wiring

 How to Tell if You Have Aluminum Wiring

-Most residential aluminum wiring installed was plastic-sheathed or cloth cable (NM type wire, otherwise known as “Romex”).
-Neither type are easy to tell apart from a copper cable because they look very similar to their copper counterparts.
-Here are a few ways to identify aluminum wiring:
+Most residential aluminum wiring installed in the mid-1960s and 1970s was plastic-sheathed or cloth cable (NM type wire, otherwise known as “Romex”).

-Wires with aluminum conductors will have “Al” or “Aluminum” and other information marked every few feet along its length on one side of the wire jacket.
+Wires with aluminum conductors will have “Al” or “Aluminum” and other information marked every few feet along its length.
+You can find the markings on one side of the wire jacket.

 NM type aluminum wiring jacket marked with ‘Aluminum

-Note: Read as much of the marking as possible because you may find a combination of markings.
-If you find “CU-clad” or “Copper-clad” in addition to “Al” or “Aluminum” on the same wire, this means that the cable uses copper-coated aluminum wire and is still an issue.
+Note: If you find “CU-clad” or “Copper-clad” in addition to “Al” or “Aluminum” markings on the wire, this is still an issue.
+It just means that the cable uses copper-coated aluminum wire.

 Still Can’t Tell If the Wire is Aluminum?

-Exquisite Electric offers Free aluminum wiring inspections and repair quotes in the Calgary area.
+Exquisite Electric offers Free aluminum wiring inspections and repair quotes in the Calgary, Okotoks, and the Foothills area.

 By: Exquisite Electric